RelentlessTechVoyager/competition/README.md

   <img  src='https://media.giphy.com/media/3ohryhLGwtyIGy1ibS/giphy.gif?cid=790b7611xmrhl877yyku7s5wbp913zjsmzfjs03arhy70vno&ep=v1_gifs_search&rid=giphy.gif&ct=g' height=50px width=50px >
  </p>
 <b> <i> First step is always intimidating, but it's necessary.
 So take your first step, and be consistant, you will reach your goal :) </i> </b>

+## Code
+To access the Main page code of this website go to `web.html` file The code for "Product based Company" page is in `pbc.html` The code for "Service based Company" page is in `sbc.html` To access forms page go to `forms.html` file